Using setuid, setgid and sticky bit

 Using a +4000 puts on the setuid bit, without affecting whatever permissions are already on the file.

 The next one is setgid, where a program or a directory has the permissions of the group.
 This is probably used more with directories.
 In examples, one usually sees it shown with the write or wall command, which on FreeBSD is owned by user root and group tty.
-Again, if you test it be removing the sticky bit, with chmod 0555 or chmod g-s, you'll find that an unprivileged user won't be able to use the command.
+Again, if you test it by removing the sticky bit, with chmod 0555 or chmod g-s, you'll find that an unprivileged user won't be able to use the command.
 In this case, the octal value is 2 so you can put it back with

 chmod +2000 /usr/bin/wall